 Fines and Penalties If Convicted of Failure to Identify Charges

 Finally, if it is proven in court that the charged citizen had an active warrant and was classified as a “fugitive from justice at the time of the offense,” then the crime of Failure to Identify will be punished as a Class A misdemeanor if a false name was given by the citizen.
 Under Texas law, a Class A misdemeanor is punishable by up to 1 year in Tarrant County jail and up to a $4,000 fine.

 As you can see, a conviction for failure to identify could result in a loss of your freedom and severely damage your reputation and limit your opportunity to obtain or retain employment.
 It is important to fight for your freedom and reputation by hiring an aggressive criminal attorney that knows the courts in Tarrant County and is willing to do what it takes to protect your clean record.
-At The Hampton Law Firm, I will aggressively defend you from a conviction and look to negotiate a dismissal or reduction of your charges to ensure this charge can be cleared from your record.
+At The Hampton Law Firm, I will aggressively defend you from a conviction and look to negotiate the best possible outcome I can.

-Schedule a Free Consultation With Our Attorneys Today
+Schedule a Free Consultation With Jeff Hampton Today

 Call The Hampton Law Firm now for a free consultation and an opportunity to speak to me about the facts of your case and the options you have under Texas law.
 Call Jeff Hampton at The Hampton Law Firm at 817-877-5200.

 Contact the Hampton Law Firm now to schedule a free consultation to determine your rights and legal options.